abersheeran/a2wsgi/README.md

 ## Benchmark

-Run `python benchmark.py` to compare the performance of `a2wsgi` and `uvicorn.middleware.wsgi.WSGIMiddleware` / `asgiref.wsgi.WsgiToAsgi`.
+Run `pytest ./benchmark.py -s` to compare the performance of `a2wsgi` and `uvicorn.middleware.wsgi.WSGIMiddleware` / `asgiref.wsgi.WsgiToAsgi`.

+## Why a2wsgi

+The performance of uvicorn-WSGIMiddleware is higher than a2wsgi.
+However, when dealing with large file uploads, it is easy to cause insufficient memory [uvicorn/issue#371](https://github.com/encode/uvicorn/issues/371). a2wsgi uses synchronous signals and asynchronous signals to regulate the pace of reading data, thus solving this problem.